maciejregulski/Robots/README.md

     2.2 The number and percentage of items completed.
     2.3 The number and percentage of items that are yet to be processed.
     2.4 The number and percentage of items painted by each of the three colors.
-3. The table which shows all the elements beeing processed and their current status in real time.
+3. The table which shows all the elements being processed and their current status in real time.
 The table consists of the five columns:
     3.1 An identifier given to the item when it was created.
     3.2 Red, if an item has already been painted red, the cell contains the corresponding picture or value.
 If it hasn't been painted, the cell is empty.
 If it is in the process of being painted there is a special indicator for this also.
     3.3 Blue, the same as for the red column, the column corresponds to the blue color.